Papakolea and Nursing

 1. ‘Ohana Health Fair

-Help is needed to set up for the fair beforehand, and to assist with implementation.
+Help is needed to set up for the fair beforehand, to assist with implementation, and to help with break-down/clean-up.
 (Fair is held from 10:00 a.m.-2:00 p.m.)
 Specific shifts will be discussed during training.
 Other limited opportunities for supporting the Health Fair may also be available.
 A pre-fair meeting may also be held, to brief volunteers.

 Check in with Ms. Cappy Solatorio at the school.